lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Service/LightKitAdminService/registerPlugin.md

-LightKitAdminService::registerPlugin — Registers the give plugin to the light kit admin service.
+LightKitAdminService::registerPlugin — Registers the given plugin to the light kit admin service.